MrAle98/sliver-deployment/README.md

 ## Deploy all on aws

+Create ssh key on AWS

-1. change private key in variables.tf
+1. change private key name in variables.tf.
+Change path to private key (.pem file) in decrypt_pass.sh.
+Change path to private key (.pem file) in run_linuxplaybook.sh.
 2.